igneus/biblatex-ktfuk-theol/README.markdown

 ## Usage ##

-put the *bx files in your local texmf directory (or in the home directory of your current theological project) and put this in the preamble:
+put the *bx files in your local texmf directory (or in the home directory of your current theological project) and put this in the preamble of your document:

 	\usepackage{czech}{babel}
 	\usepackage[